A call-graph is a relational visualization method. Blackfire profiles are

 your server's CPU actually spends executing your code.

-The exclusive time is the time spent by PHP executing a function, excluding the
+The exclusive time is the time spent to execute a function, excluding the

-consumed the most time by themselves; those are probably the ones you might
+functions consumed the most time by themselves; those are probably the ones

 The I/O time corresponds to the time that the CPU is waiting for input/output